Jeetylime/pharmanerd/README.md

 ---

-## Disclamer
+## Disclaimer

 PharmaNerd is an educational reference tool only.
 It is not a substitute for professional medical or pharmaceutical advice.

- Readme & code generated in part by
+Readme & code generated in part by:
-    deepseak-v4-flash
+- DeepSeak-v4-Flash
-    claude sonnet 4.6
+- Claude Sonnet 4.6
-    chatgpt codex 5.2
+- ChatGPT Codex 5.2